- On This Page

 - More Information

-The UW Information Technology organization has been charged by the University Administration with overall responsibility for proper deployment and management of a fully monitored wireless network service, including infrastructure elements and radio frequency (RF) spectrum use.
-Wireless infrastructure deployed by UW Information Technology is designed to operate harmoniously with our existing, managed wired networks and with negligible impact to wired network performance and resources.
-The wireless network managed by UW Information Technology is also designed to enhance seamless roaming between access points within and between many buildings and outdoor areas.
+The UW Information Technology organization has been charged by the University Administration with overall responsibility for proper deployment and management of a fully monitored Wi-Fi network service, including infrastructure elements and radio frequency (RF) spectrum use.
+Wi-Fi infrastructure deployed by UW Information Technology is designed to operate harmoniously with our existing, managed wired networks and with negligible impact to wired network performance and resources.
+The Wi-Fi network managed by UW Information Technology is also designed to enhance seamless roaming between access points within and between many buildings and outdoor areas.

-UW's wireless network is designed to be a supplement to--not a substitute for--the wired network.
-The UW wireless network is also not designed to support latency intolerant applications such as VoIP over Wi-Fi.
-The UW wireless network is designed as an "open" network, which means there is no network-level data encryption or authentication requirement to access the network.
-Some departments may restrict access to select network resources via firewalls or other means to limit access from wireless devices (please check with your local IT administrator), although UW Information Technology employs no such selective access controls.
+UW's Wi-Fi network is designed to be a supplement to--not a substitute for--the wired network.
+The UW Wi-Fi network is also not designed to support latency intolerant applications such as VoIP over Wi-Fi.
+The UW Wi-Fi network is designed as an "open" network, which means there is no network-level data encryption or authentication requirement to access the network.
+Some departments may restrict access to select network resources via firewalls or other means to limit access from Wi-Fi devices (please check with your local IT administrator), although UW Information Technology employs no such selective access controls.
 The UW does, however, enforce access control to resources external to the UW networks through the use of Web authentication via UW NetID.
-The wireless network should be used primarily for general functions such as Web browsing and email.
+The Wi-Fi network should be used primarily for general functions such as Web browsing and email.
 It is not designed to efficiently support high-bandwidth applications such as, but not limited to, streaming media or large file transfers.
-Wireless "access points," which are located throughout many buildings and common areas of all three UW campuses, allow compatible wireless devices to connect to the UW network, as well as UW NetID authenticated access to the Internet.
+Wi-Fi "access points," which are located throughout many buildings and common areas of all three UW campuses, allow compatible wireless devices to connect to the UW network, as well as UW NetID authenticated access to the Internet.

-Wireless bandwidth is shared by everyone connected to a given wireless access point.
-As the number of wireless connections increase, the bandwidth available to each connection decreases and performance deteriorates.
+Wi-Fi bandwidth is shared by everyone connected to a given Wi-Fi access point.
+As the number of Wi-Fi connections increase, the bandwidth available to each connection decreases and performance deteriorates.
 Distance from the access point, buildings or objects shielding the access point, signal interference, quality of your equipment, battery power and other factors may also impact performance.
-Applications that generate high network traffic do not work well on wireless networks and negatively impact performance for everyone connected to the same access point.
+Applications that generate high network traffic do not work well on Wi-Fi networks and negatively impact performance for everyone connected to the same access point.

-UW wireless is defined as a production service.
-User problems and outages on the UW wireless network will be handled along with the queue of incidents and outages on the wired network.
+UW Wi-Fi is defined as a production service.
+User problems and outages on the UW Wi-Fi network will be handled along with the queue of incidents and outages on the wired network.

-To promote efficient and secure wireless network access, UW Information Technology maintains strict standards for the deployment of wireless devices at the University of Washington.
+To promote efficient and secure Wi-Fi network access, UW Information Technology maintains strict standards for the deployment of Wi-Fi devices at the University of Washington.
 These standards and their related restrictions are outlined in further detail below.

-- DHCP is the standard addressing method for the UW wireless networks, and it is expected to meet the majority of customer requirements.
+- DHCP is the standard addressing method for the UW Wi-Fi networks, and it is expected to meet the majority of customer requirements.

-- Wireless is a dynamic service.
-Due to the dynamic nature of wireless, IP space serving a building or open space can, and will, change over time due to capacity re-engineering.
+- Wi-Fi is a dynamic service.
+Due to the dynamic nature of Wi-Fi, IP space serving a building or open space can, and will, change over time due to capacity re-engineering.

-- Wireless static IP addresses are available for clients with a demonstrated need.
-These clients should understand that due to the dynamic nature of wireless address space, they may be required to change these addresses periodically and possibly with short notice.
+- Wi-Fi static IP addresses are available for clients with a demonstrated need.
+These clients should understand that due to the dynamic nature of Wi-Fi address space, they may be required to change these addresses periodically and possibly with short notice.

-- See the Wireless Static IP Address Requirements page for details on requirements and procedures for requesting a static IP on a wireless network.
+- See the Wi-Fi Static IP Address Requirements page for details on requirements and procedures for requesting a static IP on a Wi-Fi network.

-- University of Washington policy requires that all new deployments of wireless infrastructure be installed and maintained by UW Information Technology.
-Installing departmental or DIY wireless access points is prohibited to avoid possible interference with the UW wireless network, unnecessary impact to the wired network, and to minimize undue security risks to the University.
-Additionally, in areas where centrally-managed wireless networking is available any pre-existing locally managed access points must be removed.
+- University of Washington policy requires that all new deployments of Wi-Fi infrastructure be installed and maintained by UW Information Technology.
+Installing departmental or DIY Wi-Fi access points is prohibited to avoid possible interference with the UW Wi-Fi network, unnecessary impact to the wired network, and to minimize undue security risks to the University.
+Additionally, in areas where centrally-managed Wi-Fi networking is available any pre-existing locally managed access points must be removed.

 - Any exceptions to the above policy must be approved by UW Information Technology as the University Technology Advisory Committee (U-TAC) delegated exception authority.

-- Departments with research-related and/or clinical requirements to maintain a locally managed wireless network will be required to abide by the Wireless LAN Security and Co-existence Guideline.
+- Departments with research-related and/or clinical requirements to maintain a locally managed Wi-Fi network will be required to abide by the Wi-Fi LAN Security and Co-existence Guideline.

 - Departments meeting these requirements may request an exemption and/or fee waiver by contacting the UW Information Technology Service Center at firstname.lastname@example.org or 206-221-5000.

-- Use of the wireless network is subject to the usual policies for use of UW campus network services.
+- Use of the Wi-Fi network is subject to the usual policies for use of UW campus network services.
 See Policy page.

 - Only devices authenticated via UW NetID may access network resources outside the UW network.

-- The University, though UW Information Technology, reserves the right to disable your wireless network access for a variety of reasons, including "excessive" bandwidth usage, a misconfigured or compromised device, or degradation of service to other users.
-The UW operates an unencrypted wireless network, therefore any sensitive information transmitted over the network should follow the UW standard for minimum computing security.
-Because wireless networks deployed by UW Information Technology do not use network based encryption protocols, it is your responsibility to use protected transport-level or session-level protocols if sensitive information is transmitted over a wireless network.
+- The University, though UW Information Technology, reserves the right to disable your Wi-Fi network access for a variety of reasons, including "excessive" bandwidth usage, a misconfigured or compromised device, or degradation of service to other users.
+The UW operates an unencrypted Wi-Fi network, therefore any sensitive information transmitted over the network should follow the UW standard for minimum computing security.
+Because Wi-Fi networks deployed by UW Information Technology do not use network based encryption protocols, it is your responsibility to use protected transport-level or session-level protocols if sensitive information is transmitted over a Wi-Fi network.
 If your department handles Personal Health Information (PHI), additional steps may be required to ensure the security of that sensitive information.
 (See UW Information Systems Security policy statement .)

-- Wireless systems have limited control over the RF medium.
+- Wi-Fi systems have limited control over the RF medium.
 Consequently, performance varies and may not meet the needs of critical and high-availability services.

-- Wireless connections from off-campus areas and sections of campus not designated for wireless coverage are not supported by UW Information Technology.
+- Wi-Fi connections from off-campus areas and sections of campus not designated for Wi-Fi coverage are not supported by UW Information Technology.

-- Be aware that microwaves, cordless telephones, and other RF devices that operate in the same frequencies as WiFi (2.4GHz and 5GHz) are known sources of wireless signal interference.
+- Be aware that microwaves, cordless telephones, and other RF devices that operate in the same frequencies as WiFi (2.4GHz and 5GHz) are known sources of Wi-Fi signal interference.

-- On UW campuses, using an 802.11a capable wireless device will often improve performance, especially in large classrooms and auditoriums.
-(The wireless services map shows where 802.11a is available.)
+- On UW campuses, using an 802.11a capable Wi-Fi device will often improve performance, especially in large classrooms and auditoriums.
+(The Wi-Fi services map shows where 802.11a is available.)